OmegaLambda1998/BetterInputFiles.jl/doc/src/advanced.md

 This will create a new `key="Custom"` and `value="Metadata"` in the `Metadata` dictionary.

 ### Manually set extension
 Sometimes you will have an input file which acts like a TOML, YAML, or JSON file, but has a different extension.
-If this is the case, you can let InputFiles know which extension to assume.
+If this is the case, you can let BetterInputFiles know which extension to assume.

 ```julia
 input = setup_input("/path/to/input.example", verbose, "toml")